jimmybgammyknee/jimmybgammyknee.github.io/_posts/2017-03-31-jobs-and-an-ad-for-adelaide.markdown

 ### **7: Who doesn't like a drink??**

 Now for the stuff that South Australia is really famous for: Wine!
 Barossa and McLaren Valleys are essentially Northern and Southern suburbs of Adelaide and accessible via major freeways which take you between 35-60mins of driving.
 Shiraz is the famous drop, but Cabernet Sauvignon, Merlot and Chardonnay are widely grown.
 Adelaide Hills, perhaps the closest region to the city (to the east), has some beautiful cold-climate wines and are a must for any visitor.
-If you're a little more adventurous, you could investigate the bold terror-rossa Cabernet Sauvignon's in Coonawarra (3-4 hours east of the city), the golden, acidic Riesling wines from Clare Valley (1-2 hours north), and the cool-climate reds and whites from the Limestone coast (3 hours south-east).
+If you're a little more adventurous, you could investigate the bold '_terra rossa_' Cabernet Sauvignon's in Coonawarra (3-4 hours east of the city), the golden, acidic Riesling wines from Clare Valley (1-2 hours north), and the cool-climate reds and whites from the Limestone coast (3 hours south-east).

 For the beer drinkers, we have [Pirate Life](http://piratelife.com.au), one of the best craft-beer producers in the country.
 And our 'regular' local drop is [Coopers](https://coopers.com.au)!
-If this sort of beverage is your fancy, then feel free to join me for a drink at [the Wheatshef Hotel in Thebarton](http://wheatsheafhotel.com.au), which is one of Australia's finest craft-beer pubs.
+If this sort of beverage is your fancy, then feel free to join me for a drink at [the Wheatsheaf Hotel in Thebarton](http://wheatsheafhotel.com.au), which is one of Australia's finest craft-beer pubs.

 ### **8: Lock-outs?
 We're open late**